acifuentes99/nvim-jump-to-mark/README.md

 ## Instructions

 * Grab some local Marks on opened files, and create tabs with other files or marks
-* Run command '`:MarksQFListAll`', to generate a list of Quickfix for local marks (using Marks.nvim plugin)
-* Then, run the following code of repo (`:luafile ~/Repositories/nvim-jump-to-mark/nvim-jump-to-mark.lua`), to open fzf-lua window, and see all of your local marks by file, with previewer included!
+* Then, run the following code of repo (`:luafile ~/Repositories/nvim-jump-to-mark/nvim-jump-to-mark.lua`), to open fzf-lua window, and see all of your local marks by file, with previewer included!.
+(Recomended, map command to key combination)
 * Press Enter, on result, to jump to mark in the first corresponding window

 ## TODO

 For now... this is one night/morning code, for making my life easier the following week.
 So, there is a lot of imrpovement to do.
 Some of them:
-* Include the creation of Quickfix list, without using `:MarksQFListAll`
+* [X] Include the creation of Quickfix list, without using `:MarksQFListAll`
-* Better appearance of resutls (its for now... very ugly, copy pasted... but functional)
+* [ ] Better appearance of resutls (its for now... very ugly, copy pasted... but functional)
-* Refactor, and clean code (there its a lot unused... because its a copy paste of fzf-lua tabs code)
+* [ ] Refactor, and clean code (there its a lot unused... because its a copy paste of fzf-lua tabs code)
+* [ ] Use native function from base requirements, instead of copied and modified code (separate code logics)
-* Change the "Tabs" title (yes..
+* [X] Change the "Tabs" title (yes..
 I Copied tabs of fzf-lua, then... modifying results list)